rrraine/Kainderya_OOP-Capstone/README.md

 # MECHANICS
 SINGLE PLAYER:
-     1. Acknowledge the customers' orders
+     <br> 1.
+Acknowledge the customers' orders
-     2. Get and complete their orders repeatedly
+     <br> 2.
+Get and complete their orders repeatedly
-     3. Customers eat a lot so watch out for their consecutive orders!
+     <br> 3.
+Customers eat a lot so watch out for their consecutive orders!

 # GAME OBJECTIVE
 Complete orders quickly within a fixed duration to achieve high scores.